OWASP/IoTGoat/challenges/challenges.md

 <h3>Challenges</h3>

-Examples of vulnerabilities included in IoTGoat consist of the following:
+Examples of vulnerabilities included in IoTGoat consist of the following.
+Boxes checked are included included in the latest release.

 No 1: Weak, Guessable, or Hardcoded Passwords:
 Recompile uhttpd and insert hardcoded backdoor user and password that grants admin rights on the web interface.
 Add hardcoded encryption key in a network service that uses encryption.

+- [x] Hardcoded user credentials compiled into firmware.

 No 2: Insecure Network Services:
-Install and setup miniupnp daemon on OpenWrt and configure with secure_mode off (Secure mode; client can only redirect an incoming port to the client itself (same IP as the request comes from), to demonstrate a port mapping attack where an attacker from inside the network exposes a service that typically should be behind a LAN to the internet.
+- [x] Vulnerable miniupnp configuration allowing unauthorized devices permission to change firewall rules.
 This attack can be demonstrated using the [Miranda tool](https://tools.kali.org/information-gathering/miranda)

 No 3: Insecure Ecosystem Interfaces:
 Have an unauthenticated SOAP service that can be used to enumerate system users or perform other privileged actions.

+- [x] A "secret" developer diagnostics page that is not directly accessible and exposes shell access to users.
+- [x] Persistent backdoor daemon configured to run during start up.

 No 4: Lack of Secure Update Mechanism:
 Install a custom service that emulates an insecure vendor update mechanism - perhaps rely on second VM that will have the role of the vendor cloud where updates will be pulled from